ZerothAngel/zPermissions/README.md

 *   Multi-world support.
 Permissions granted to players and groups may be associated with a specific world.

 *   Optional region support.
-Permissions may also be associated with WorldGuard regions.
+Permissions may also be associated with WorldGuard regions or Residence residences.

 *   Ranks!
 You may define multiple tracks on which to promote/demote users.
 Using permissions, you can also limit who can promote/demote others and which tracks they may use.